 More importantly though, you can have a pitching practice run.
 It's much easier to pitch a tent for the first time at your leisure rather than when you are rushed, have arrived late, are trying to pitch in the dark or in less desirable weather conditions, and when it feels like the whole campground is watching you and having a giggle.

 While positioning of trailers, caravans and RVs on the campsite is somewhat restricted, tents can generally be pitched anywhere on the site.
-When you have a tent, you have more options and can locate it to take advantage of the nice views and the positioning of the sun and/or shade throughout the day.
+You have more options and can configure the setup to take advantage of the nice views and the positioning of the sun and/or shade throughout the day.

 There are a number of things you can do when setting up your tent which you can read in more detail in our choosing a campsite article.
-Some key points to remember however include:
+Some key tent camping tips to remember however include:

 - Looking up and checking for unhealthy trees or loose limbs.